sy2002/DM65PIC/README.md

 ### How to build
 We used the free version of [Keil uVision5](http://www.keil.com/uvision/).
-The free version is code-size constrained (32KB), but as our compiled firmware (including all the libs) is smaller then 32KB, the free version works fine.
+The free version is code-size constrained (32KB), but as our compiled firmware (including all the libs) is smaller than 32KB, the free version works fine.

 After having installed the Keil IDE, just double click or open the file `project.uvprojx` in the `01-DM65PIC` folder.
 As all paths are relative, you